-- 1) Shallow Cutaway Bog modelled as wetland; These areas are predicted to develop wetland habitats such as reedbeds.
-This habitat is predicted to form in the areas of shallow topographical depressions.
-Rehabilitation will facilitate the development and establishment of wetland vegetation. - 2) Shallow Cutaway bog modelled as deeper water; These areas are predicted to develop deep open water habitats.
-This habitat is predicted for the deep topographical basin in the central areas of the site.
+- 1) Deep Peat Cutaway bog modelled as deeper water; these areas are predicted to develop open water habitats of varying depths.
+This habitat is predicted for the deep topographical basin in the central area of the site.
 A few smaller basins are present throughout the rest of the former production area also.
-An open water body (2-3m depth) will develop in these areas. - 3) Shallow Cutaway Bog modelled as dry; These areas are modelled as dry and are predicted to develop dry cutaway vegetation communities such as birch and heath scrub. - 4) High Bog Remnant, Rehabilitation for the high bog remnant on the eastern side of the site is proposed.
-This will be carried out through the blocking of drains to reduce water run off and increase water attenuation in this area.
-Invasive pitcher plant control is also proposed for this area. - 5) Marginal areas, including headlands and high fields are likely to remain relatively dry.
-Drain-blocking and some fertiliser application is proposed on these area, where Birch woodland and other drier habitats are expected to develop.
+An open water body (2-3m depth) will develop in these areas. - 2) Deep Peat Cutaway modelled as shallow water.
+This is primarily in the north west of the bog and is expected to develop into embryonic bog forming habitat. - 3) Shallow Cutaway Bog modelled as dry; These areas are modelled as dry and are predicted to develop dry cutaway vegetation communities such as grassland, birch and heath scrub. - 4) High Bog Remnant, Additional rehabilitation for the high bog remnant on the southern side of the site is proposed.
+This will be carried out through the blocking of drains to reduce water run off and increase water attenuation in this area. - 5) Marginal areas, including headlands and high fields are likely to remain relatively dry.
+Drain-blocking and some fertiliser application is proposed on these area, where Birch woodland, Heath and Grassland and other drier habitats are expected to develop.